Mouth to Mouth (TV series)

 Mouth to Mouth is a 2009 comedy-drama television series written by Karl Minns and broadcast on BBC Three.
-A successful pilot episode of the programme had been broadcast in 2008, starring the same female cast as the full series but no males and with a significantly different story.
+A successful pilot episode of the programme aired in 2008, featuring the same female cast as the full series but without any male characters and with a significantly different story.
 Each of the six episodes follows a monologue structure (with brief comments from other characters) in which each of the main characters describes their life around the same date.
 As the series progresses, the viewer discovers how the lives are interwoven.
-On the surface the script has some fine humorous moments but underlying it deals with some serious issues.
+On the surface, the script contains some fine humorous moments, but it also addresses serious issues.